 Journal: JAMA Dermatology

-This year prospective cohort study included over 75,000 female participants (mean age = 50) and over 48,000 male participants (mean age = 54) from the Nurses’ Health Study and the Health Professional Follow-up Study, respectively.
+This 26 year long prospective cohort study included over 75,000 female participants (mean age = 50) and over 48,000 male participants (mean age = 54) from the Nurses’ Health Study and the Health Professional Follow-up Study, respectively.
 Participants completed a questionnaire on medical history and lifestyle, with follow-up twice per year since 1976 (Nurses’ Health) and 1986 (Health Professional) until 2012, including report of new diagnosis of SCC.
 Participants also completed a Food Frequency Questionnaire nearly every 4 years.

 The authors found: